tommyp/tommyp.org/src/content/blog/heres-to-the-naysayers.md

 categories: [world, books, culture]
 ---

 In 1972 a report was published on humanity's impact on the Earth.
-The report outlined how, given the current trajectory of economic and exponential population growth, humanity's use of finite resources would eventually cause our systems to collapse. [_The Limits to Growth_](https://en.wikipedia.org/wiki/The_Limits_to_Growth) was written by a group of researchers who were commissioned by a grouped called the [Club of Rome](https://en.wikipedia.org/wiki/Club_of_Rome).
+The report outlined how, given the current trajectory of economic and exponential population growth, humanity's use of finite resources would eventually cause our systems to collapse. [_The Limits to Growth_](https://en.wikipedia.org/wiki/The_Limits_to_Growth) was written by a group of researchers who were commissioned by a group called the [Club of Rome](https://en.wikipedia.org/wiki/Club_of_Rome).

 _The Limits to Growth was a wake up call_.
 In retrospect, it's easy to see how right the writers of _The Limits to Growth_ were, but many people and corporations rallied against it.
 They worked to silence and discredit the team behind it.